notwaldorf/tiny-care-terminal/README.md

 You can exit the dashboard by pressing `esc` or `q`.
 You can refresh it manually by pressing `r`.

+## 🆘 Halp I don't see my commits

+There's a couple of reasons why this might happen:
+- did you run `npm install -g git-standup` after installing `tiny-care-terminal`?
+If you didn't, that's the most likely culprit
+- did you forget to export your `TTC_REPOS` environment variable?
+Open a new tab, and type `echo $TTC_REPOS` to make sure it's not empty.
+Note that spaces inside the repo names are not supported right now :(
+- are you on Windows?
+Not super sure it works on Windows because of the `bash` scripts, but working on it
+- did you use `yarn`?
+I know `yarn` is cool, and I've seen it work with this, but can you double check that it still doesn't work with a basic `npm` installation instead?

 ## Take care of yourself, ok? 💖